T

 Health & Safety

-Bring prescriptions and any over-the-counter medicines you rely on; while pharmacies are common, specific brands may not be available.
+Bring prescriptions and over-the-counter remedies, as specific brands may be hard to find.

 Destination-specific tips